neos/neos-ui-testing-distribution/README.md

 The neos-ui is using [testcafe](https://github.com/DevExpress/testcafe) for acceptance testing and needs fixure data for the test cases.

-The distribution is used for the circle ci pipelin and you can also use it for your local environment.
+The distribution is used for the CircleCI pipeline and you can also use it for your local environment.
 The distribution is currently based on neos 3.3 because the lowest maintained branch for the Ui is 2.x and is for neos 3.3.